Paystation/php-3party/README.md

 This demonstrates how to get a payment URL from our API and show it to a user.
 You will need your own Paystation credentials to run this demo.
 You can get an account set up by contacting our support team.

 To run this demo:
-- put your Paystation credentials in a file called `php-3party/config.json` [see config.sample.json](//github.com/Paystation/php-3party/blob/master/config.sample.json)
+- Put your Paystation credentials in a file called `php-3party/config.json` [see config.sample.json](//github.com/Paystation/php-3party/blob/master/config.sample.json)
-- set `php-3party/web` as the web root.
+- Set `php-3party/web` as the web root.
-- make sure the user running PHP has read/write access to `php-3party/temp`
+- Make sure the user running PHP has read/write access to `php-3party/temp`

 The payment journey for a user looks something like this:
 - User goes through your checkout and clicks a pay button.